1844

 R.S.
 Young

-On the 5th October an accident occurred on the Croydon Railway to the last up train from the Croydon Station, which started about - quarter before one o’clock.
+On the 5th October an accident occurred on the Croydon Railway to the last up train from the Croydon Station, which started about - a quarter before one o’clock.
 The front part of the train running to London Bridge was just starting from the Anerley Station, when the hind part, running to Bricklayers’ Arms, came into violent collision with it, severely shaking and bruising many of the passengers, and throwing part of the front train off the line, and greatly injuring the carriages.

 The superintendent states that he is unable as yet to give the full particulars of the case, but he is led to believe that the red tail light had gone out, while the train was on the road.